-As a reminder, the Tax Cuts and Jobs Act changed the tax law starting in 2018, including increasing the standard deduction, eliminating personal exemptions, increasing the child tax credit, limiting or discontinuing certain deductions, and changing the tax rates and brackets.
-Some taxpayers, such as those who are returning to the workforce, work part-time, or have seasonal jobs, may not be aware of the changes in tax law that could affect their paycheck.
+The Tax Cuts and Jobs Act changed the tax law in 2018 and included increasing the standard deduction, eliminating personal exemptions, increasing the child tax credit, limiting or discontinuing certain deductions, and changing the tax rates and brackets.
+Taxpayers returning to the workforce, working part-time, or with seasonal jobs may not be aware of the changes in tax law that could affect their paycheck.

-Any changes a part-year employee makes to their withholding amount have a more significant impact on their paycheck than for employees who work year-round.
-As such, now is an excellent time to perform a “paycheck check-up” using the Withholding Calculator, a special tool on the IRS website that can help taxpayers with part-year employment estimate their income, credits, adjustments, and deductions more accurately.
+If you’ve recently started a part-time seasonal job, now is an excellent time to perform a “paycheck check-up” using the Withholding Calculator, a special tool on the IRS website that can help taxpayers with part-year employment estimate their income, credits, adjustments, and deductions more accurately.
 It also checks to see whether a taxpayer is having the correct amount of tax withheld for their financial situation.

 Using the Withholding Calculator

-- First, the calculator asks about a taxpayer’s employment dates to account for a part-year employee’s shorter employment length — rather than assuming that their weekly tax withholding amount is applied to a full year.
+- First, the calculator asks about a taxpayer’s employment dates and accounts for a part-year employee’s shorter employment rather than assuming that their weekly tax withholding amount would be applied to a full year.

 - Next, the calculator makes recommendations for part-year employees accordingly.
 If a taxpayer has more than one part-year job, the Withholding Calculator can also account for this.

-Taxpayers should have a completed prior-year tax return available and will also need their most recent pay stub before using the Withholding Calculator.
+Taxpayers should have a completed prior-year tax return and need their most recent pay stub before using the Withholding Calculator.

 If the calculator results indicate a change in withholding amount, the employee should complete a new Form W-4 and submit it to their employer as soon as possible.
 Employees with a change in personal circumstances that reduces the number of withholding allowances should submit a new Form W-4 with corrected withholding allowances to their employer within ten days of the change.